Yumulak/Yumulak/README.md

 - 👋 Hi, I’m @Yumulak
 -  I’m interested in learning and building my software dev experience
--  I’m currently learning Java and Python
+-  I’m currently learning Python, C#, and SQL.
+Will soon move on to DevOps and then Java.
 -  I’m looking to collaborate on anything I can!